Understanding SSL/TLS: The Foundation of Secure Web Communication

 Why SSL/TLS Matters

-- Eavesdrop: Read sensitive data like passwords and credit card numbers
+Read sensitive data like passwords and credit-card numbers in transit.

-- Modify data: Alter communications between you and the server
+Silently alter the communications between you and the server.

-- Impersonate: Pretend to be a legitimate website (phishing)
+Pretend to be a legitimate website to phish your visitors.

 Common Terms Glossary